-At the time of sale of the new RV, your Starcraft dealer is expected to:

-- □ Deliver your RV in the best condition possible.
-Your RV must pass the dealer's predelivery inspection (PDI), including all systems tests. - ☐ Provide orientation of the RV, its systems, components and operation. - Request that you read all warranty information and explain any provision not clearly understood. - Ensure you receive the Warranty Packet.
-Your dealer can assist you in completing the OEM warranty cards or registrations, and locate any required component model or serial numbers. - □ Complete and return the "Warranty Registration and Customer Delivery Form" to Starcraft within 10 days of delivery to activate the applicable warranty coverage.
+At the time of sale of the new RV, your Starcraft dealer is expected to: -- ----- pre-delivery inspection (PDI), including all systems tests.
+Provide orientation of the RV, its systems, components and operation.
+Request that you read all warranty information and explain any provision not clearly understood.
+Ensure you receive the Warranty Packet.
+Your dealer can assist you in completing the OEM warranty cards or registrations, and locate any required component model or serial numbers.
+Complete and return the "Warranty Registration and Customer Delivery Form" to